Sylius/Sylius/docs/book/countries.rst

     $countryRepository->add($country);

-From now on the country will be available to use in your system
+From now on the country will be available to use in your system.

 Learn more
 ----------